linhng98/profile/resume.md

 - Linkedin: [https://www.linkedin.com/in/nvlinh98](https://www.linkedin.com/in/nvlinh98/)

 ## About Me
-I favor automation, have a technology-driven attitude, and constantly looking for ways to complete jobs faster.
-In addition, I invest a lot of time in learning new things out of pure "curiousity about how things work under the hood".
-Additionally, I continuously view new obstacles as fantastic chances to increase my knowledge and expertise.
+I favor automation, have a technology-driven attitude, and am constantly looking for ways to complete tasks more efficiently.
+Additionally, I invest a lot of time in learning new things out of pure curiosity about how things work under the hood.
+I also view new challenges as great opportunities to expand my knowledge and expertise

 ## Skills
 - **Platforms**: Google Cloud, AWS, Azure, Kubernetes